-To unsubscribe, click the "unsubscribe" link in the footer of any e-mail newsletter from Healthline.
-If you do not have Internet access, please reply to your Healthline e-mail and type the word "UNSUBSCRIBE" in the subject line.
-Healthline will not rent, sell or barter your email address to third parties, nor will we share your name with marketing partners unless you check a special box on our site to request third-party offers sent from Healthline.
+To unsubscribe, click the unsubscribe link in the footer of any email newsletter from Healthline.
+If you do not have Internet access, please reply to your Healthline email and type the word "UNSUBSCRIBE" in the subject line.
+Healthline will not rent, sell, or barter your email address to third parties, nor will we share your name with marketing partners, unless you check a special box on our site to request third-party offers sent from Healthline.

 On occasion, Healthline will make available to potential advertisers and research firms aggregated results from research it has conducted on its user base.
-Once again, Healthline will only provide such demographic information on an aggregated basis and does not disclose individual member profiles without user consent.
+Once again, Healthline will only provide such demographic information on an aggregated basis, and does not disclose individual member profiles without user consent.

-In accordance with the Federal Children's Online Privacy Protection Act of 1998 (COPPA), Healthline will never knowingly request personally identifiable information from anyone under the age of 13 without parental consent.
+In accordance with the Federal Children's Online Privacy Protection Act of 1998, Healthline will never knowingly request personally identifiable information from anyone under the age of 13 without parental consent.
 When we do receive information (with parental consent) from users under the age of 13, we will never voluntarily share their personally identifiable information with third parties, regardless of their stated preference given at registration.

-Effective: May 2012.
+Effective: September 2015.
 Material changes to this policy will be posted here.

 If you have additional questions, please contact us at firstname.lastname@example.org.
-Please note that while we are happy to answer general questions, in order to protect the privacy of our users, we do not answer specific questions about the information collected about specific users (including users who may request access to the information collected on themselves).
+Please note that while we’re happy to answer general questions, in order to protect the privacy of our users, we do not answer specific questions about the information collected about specific users (including users who may request access to the information collected on themselves).